sofefaal/nc_frontend_project/README.md

 <h1>Project Summary</h1>

 <li><b>Functionality:</b> Users can read articles, vote articles, post and delete comments so longer they are logged in</li>
-<li><b>Authentication:</b>In order to post and delete comments, user will have to click on the "Sign in" button on the top right corner, there is no sign in authentication, however; this has been hard-coded and the account name is "Cooljmessy</li>
+<li><b>Authentication:</b> In order to post and delete comments, user will have to click on the "Sign in" button on the top right corner, there is no sign in authentication, however; this has been hard-coded and the account name is "Cooljmessy"</li>